Louisiana Christian University Wildcat Debate Team has the best novice debater in the state.

 “I am very proud of the way our team is competing despite the challenges of virtual competition,” said Coach Brian Manuel.
-“For one of our own team to bring home the title of Louisiana champion in any division speaks volumes about the quality of students we have here at LC.”
+“For one of our own team to bring home the title of Louisiana champion in any division speaks volumes about the quality of students we have here at LCU.”

 Wildcat Debate team members were socially distanced across campus, and the newest debaters were stationed in the library under team manager Macy Dammen’s supervision.